sergey-vorozhtsov/cl/README.md

         <Loader className="org.apache.catalina.loader.WebappLoader" loaderClass="net.pearlchain.CustomWebappClassLoader"/>
     </Context>

-And we have option to place it in:
+And we have options to place it in:

 1a tomcat config